 The computer properly suspends when the lid is closed, and wakes when the lid is opened.
 However, it is not possible to properly suspend the machine while the lid remains open.
 If you try this, then the machine suspends but then immediately wakes again.

-I later noticed in the BIOS menu, in the "Main" tab, there is a setting "Lid Open Resume" that is set to "Enabled".
-Presumably changing this setting to "Disabled" will work around this problem, though I have not yet tested this.
+I discovered that in the BIOS menu, in the "Main" tab, there is a setting "Lid Open Resume" that is set to "Enabled".
+Changing this setting to "Disabled" will work around this problem.

 BIOS updates are available on Acer's website.
 However, they are distributed as Microsoft Windows executables and so there seems to be no way of applying them without running Windows.